xpack/web-jekyll/pages/install.md

 ## Prerequisites

 A recent [Node.js](https://nodejs.org) (>=**12.x**), since
 some dependencies require new features.
+Below are detailed instructions for each supported platform.

 ```console
 $ node --version